Gabe-Torres/Gabe-Torres/README.md

 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and you've landed on my little corner of the internet

-- :telescope: I'm an Engineer with a solid foundation in social science and a background of 5 years in customer service.
+- :telescope: I'm an dev with a solid foundation in social science and a background of 5 years in customer service.
 My skill set revolves around collaboration, problem-solving, and software development.
 I'm enthusiastic about applying my problem-solving skills and tech passion to a fulfilling career in software development.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Gabe-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/gabrieltt/)